just-the-docs/just-the-docs/peopleops/PEOPLEOPS.md

 See sidebar for content.

-Peopleops is the art and science of getting humans to interact in a way that produces the best results for us, our clients and the greater world.
+People Ops is the art and science of getting humans to interact in a way that produces the best results for us, our clients and the greater world.
 This includes the condition of the company outside of any given project.